 Container - When you set the res-auth element to Container, security to the JMS provider is managed by the Java EE container.
-In this case, if the JMS connection factory was mapped into the JNDI tree using a Foreign JMS Connection Factory configuration MBean, then the user name and password from that MBean is used (see Section 9.5, "Simplified Access to Remote or Foreign JMS Providers").
-Otherwise, WebLogic Server connects to the provider with no user name or password specified.
-In this mode, it is an error to pass a user name and password to the createConnection() method of the JMS connection factory.
+In this case, if the JMS connection factory was mapped into the JNDI tree using a Foreign JMS Connection Factory configuration MBean, then the user name and password from that MBean is used.
+Otherwise, WebLogic Server connects to the provider with no user name or password specified and throws an error if the createConnection() method is used to pass a a user name and password to the connection factory.

 Application - When you set the res-auth element to Application, any user name or password on the MBean is ignored.
-Instead, the application code must specify a user name and password to the createConnection() method of the JMS connection factory, or use the version of createConnection() with no user name or password if none are required.
+Instead, the application code must specify a user name and password to the createConnection(String userName, String password) method of the JMS connection factory, or use the version of createConnection() with no parameters if user name or password are not required.

-9.2.3 Connection Testing
+9.3.3 Connection Testing